AlexSabourinDev/cranberry_blog/StretchyReflections.md

 ## A Brief Detour Into Microfacet Models

 For this post, I'm assuming that the reader is not familiar with microfacet models.
-If you are, feel free to skip ahead.
+If you are, feel free to skip ahead. [\[Shortcut\]](#reflections-and-why-theyre-stretchy)

 Let's take a brief detour to summarize microfacets and perfect mirrors as these details are necessary to understand why we get those stretchy reflections.